arthurdjn/colorply/README.md

 ### About

 This project alone was made in a week, in a bigger project of photogrammetry engineering.
 The whole project focused in testing and evaluating a multispectral camera, the *Parot Sequoia*.
 Then, a major part used this camera to generate multispectral 3D cloud of points for remote sensing purposes like vegetation classification, all in 3D.
-That's where me and a teammate created this add-on to the MicMac software (which is not compatible with more than 3-channels images). **Colorply** handles as many channels as you want, and complete an existing 3D points from multispectral images.
+Because *MicMac* works only for RGB (or maximum 3-channels images), **Colorply** was created and handles as many channels as you want and complete an existing 3D points from multispectral images.

 ### Dependencies